admb-project/admb-project.github.io/downloads/admb-12.1/index.md

 ADMB-12.1 was released on January 17, 2020.

-**Release Notes**

-Read [changes](https://github.com/admb-project/admb/blob/master/CHANGES.md) for the release.
+Read the [changes](https://github.com/admb-project/admb/blob/master/CHANGES.md) for the release.

-Read documentation in the [manuals](https://github.com/admb-project/admb/releases/tag/admb-12.1/).
+Additional documentation in the [manuals](https://github.com/admb-project/admb/releases/tag/admb-12.1/).

 **License**